 Make sure you order the generous serving of XO pippies.
 They pack a meaty punch and arrive in an aromatic sauce that smacks of fried shrimp alongside some crispy Chinese doughnuts.
 And don’t miss out on the shredded duck pancakes, prawn toast and chicken ribs, either.

-Ask staff members what they recommend, though, and they’ll silently step aside and point to the various critters nervously circling around the restaurant’s small tanks.
+Ask staff members what they recommend, though, and they’ll silently step aside and point to the various critters nervously circling around the restaurant’s live tanks.
 There’s abalone, Queensland mud crab, prawns and lobsters, to name a few.
 Ling Nan allows BYO wine, but you probably guessed that already.